Nitecon/zfcuser-ldap/README.md

 - Allows login by username & email address
 - Provides automatic failover between configured LDAP Servers
 - Provides an identity provider for BjyAuthorize

+## TODO / In Progress
+- Add ability to register a user in ldap
+- Allow password resets in ldap

 ## Rebuild notice
 If you do not feel like testing the WIP, please make sure to use the current